 Our dish washers and clothes washers have sequential and adjustable cycles for heavy, medium or light soil loads.
 The first part of any effective sequence, is to remove gross contaminants.
 Brush the dirt off of the jeans; scrap the dishes and pans before landing the rack in the dishwasher.
 The initial cycle in automatic machines adds cleaning solutions to water to better enable it to remove soils such to the surface or within the matrices of the fabric in clothes.
 The anionic detergents we use with all of their bubbles and foam are ion fact toxic was the water evaporates and they revert to their original toxic concentrated form.
 The common notion in the toxic chemical industry is that the "solution to pollution is dilution" - that the toxin is in the dose.
 This has been going on for so long, that nearly everything is today polluted, even our drinking water.

-When the dish washer or clothes washer is in the wash cycle, do we can how dirty the water gets, or what the "load" of organisms may be?
+When the dish washer or clothes washer is in the wash cycle, do we care how dirty the water gets, or what the "load" of organisms may be?
 Why would any reasonable person want to add a disinfectant at this stage, as even kids understand that trying to disinfect filth only creates more hazards - and cost.
-Among these the hazards for trying to disinfect dirty water are disinfection byproducts among which are known carcinogens called trihalomethane, or THM's.
+Among the hazards for adding disinfectants to dirty water are disinfection byproducts (DBP's) among which are known endocrine disrupters, and carcinogens called trihalomethane's, or THM's, .
 And to what avail?
 Do disinfectants help to "clean".
-No. the only reason someone would suggest this silliness - is so that they can make more money (of course) by selling more toxic regulated disinfectants, also referred to as "economic poisons".
+NO!
+The only reason someone would suggest this silliness - is so that they can make more money (of course) by selling more toxic, regulated disinfectants that the U.S. Congress refers to as "economic poisons".